 The Center’s School is a lively hands-on learning community that helps children become creative learners using natural resources.
 We are DCFS licensed and the most highly-qualified teachers enjoy working with us.

 We feature low teacher-to-student ratios and offer bright and lively classrooms.
 We encourage social and emotional growth, and cognitive and language development.
-For more information or to arrange a tour, please call School Director Kristin Hale at 708.361.8933.
+For more information or to arrange a tour, please call School Director Danielle Bell at 708.361.8933.

 The Log Cabin Center for the Arts encourages creative expression and offers enthusiastic support to students of all ages, through professional instruction and an inspiring natural environment.
 Classes include watercolor, pen and ink drawing, pottery, basket making, weaving, jewelry making, wood carving, poetry, calligraphy, folk arts, teen art, leathercraft, lapidary, family art and children’s art and pottery.